anitasv/zoom/README.md

 # zoom
 Javascript library to do pinch zoom that preserves scale and rotation correctly.
+It has a jQuery dependency, but can be easily be removed.

 Pinch to zoom, rotate and translate.
 Double Click to reset.